 Demand for organic products exploded in the 1990s.
 Governments around the world launched initiatives to supervise organic production.
 In Canada, however, it proved impossible to reach a consensus between the provinces and territories about what needed to be controlled.
 As a result, in 1997 Québec decided to create its own control system based on the standard of the International Federation of Organic Agriculture Movements (IFOAM), with mandatory certification of products in accordance with ISO/IEC standard Guide 65: General requirements for bodies operating product certification systems.
 On October 17, 1997, legislative control of the term Organic was strengthened in Québec with the enactment of the Act Respecting Reserved Designations and recognition of the designation Organic in 1999.

 On February 1, 2000, by virtue of legal notice 33336 published on December 29, 1999 in the Gazette officielle du Québec, volume 131, no. 53, the MAPAQ created the first reserved designation officially recognized in Québec: the designation Organic.

 In 2009, Canada enacted its Organic Products Regulations, making certification mandatory for interprovincial and international trade.
 Since 2012, the technical standards for organic production in force in Canada have been an integral part of requirements regarding the certification of organic products in Québec.

 Key certification requirements

-In Canada, any agri-food product designated Organic must comply with Canadian standards and additionally, in Québec, with a provincial specifications manual, and must be certified by an accredited certification body.
+Any agri-food product designated Organic in Québec must comply with a provincial specifications manual which ties in with the Canadian standards.
+The product must be certified by an accredited certification body.

 Technical standards governing organic production in Canada are published by the Canadian General Standards Board (CGSB):